codeforamerica/form-flow-starter/README.md

 ## Form Flow Starter App ##

 This is a standard Spring Boot application that uses Form Flow Builder tools as a library.
+It contains an example of a simple, generic application for public benefits.
+An applicant can input their personal information, upload supporting documents, and receive a confirmation email with a filled-in application PDF.

+The example application can be viewed [here](https://example.com).

+This code includes a form flow generated using this tool, a method for filling out an example PDF, and sending a confirmation email.
+The content of the example flow is defined in both English and Spanish.

+Out-of-the-box, integration with the following third-party services are available:

+- Google Analytics
+- Mixpanel
+- Optimizely
+- Intercom
+- Google Ads
+- Facebook Ads

+These are configurable in `application.yaml`.

 ## Form Flow Concepts ##